Incarnations of the Doctor

 Tropes associated with Big Finish

-- Break the Cutie: Gets thoroughly broken while she is imprisoned by the Daleks, though she recovers marvellously.
+- Break the Cutie: Gets thoroughly broken while she is imprisoned by the Daleks.
+She recovers marvellously, but she carries the emotional scars with her for a long time.

 - Fan Fic: Spends her spare time as Lady President by writing a rather transparent Doctor Fan Fic, about a man named "Sigma".

 - Good Is Not Soft: Plots to kill Rassilon in the Gallifrey: Time War series.
-She comes close to succeeding too, seemingly she's the one responsible for him regenerating into Timothy Dalton.
+She comes close to succeeding, too, but he regenerates.

-- Mercy Kill: In "Zagreus", Romana is fully prepared to perform one on Eight.
+- Mercy Kill: In "Zagreus", Romana is fully prepared to perform one on the Eighth Doctor.

 - Reasonable Authority Figure: The audio adventures see her becoming the Lady President of Gallifrey - which was eventually confirmed as canon in "The Day of the Doctor", although only in tiny print in the background of a scene.